u16052642/thrive_custom_apps/hr/ent_hrms_core/README.rst

 Enterprise OpenHRMS Core V17
 =============================
 * OpenHRMS is a one-stop solution to manage human resource pool in a better and efficient format.
-* It is a Open Source Project for empower Odoo OpenHRMS by Cybrosys Technologies.
+* It is a Open Source Project for empower Odoo OpenHRMS by Thrive Bureaulogies.
 * OpenHRMS is a set of modules, to empower Odoo HR module.
 * Enterprise OpenHRMS Core module is a suit that brings all the individual module into a single.
 * It has selective - install approach for extra features.